Applied-Machine-Learning-Lab/M2DNA/README.md

 ## 5. Training the M2DNA Dual-Stream Architecture

 After obtaining the offline visual checkpoint, enable the nucleotide language-model stream with `--use_llm`.
 The visual checkpoint must be loaded first and the visual encoder must remain frozen during M2DNA training.
-This preserves the global topological prior learned by CGRclust and allows the textual branch to learn complementary local sequential information.

 ```bash
 python src/cluster.py \